-Your coach is equipped with one of the propane gas leak detectors shown below.
+Your coach is equipped with a propane gas leak detector, similar to the one shown below.
 The leak detector sounds an alarm if an unsafe amount of propane gas is present inside the coach.

-Propane Gas Leak Detectors (typical)
+Propane Gas Leak Detector

 Because propane gas is heavier than air, the leak detector is located on a cabinet face near the floor of the coach.